BardiaKh/SyntheticallyEnhanced/classifier_eval/README.md

 * `-d` or `--cache_dir`: Specifies the directory in which to store cached data (will be removed after inference).
 Defaults to `./cache`.

+* `-t` or `--pathologies`: Specifies a comma-separated list of pathologies for the model to handle.
+If this flag is not set, the model will handle all 14 predefined pathologies.
+Example: `--pathologies Pleural Other,Fracture,Pneumonia` or `-t Pleural Other,Fracture,Pneumonia`.

 * `-a` or `--auc_report`: Flag to generate AUC reports.
 If this flag is set, the output file will be an Excel workbook with two sheets: one for the inference results and another for the AUC scores.